Frank Cullotta: Life after crime

 Cullotta provided information for Nicholas Pileggi's 1995 book Casino: Love and Honor in Las Vegas, which Martin Scorsese adapted into the 1995 film Casino.
-Cullotta inspired the character Frank Marino (played by Frank Vincent), served as a technical advisor for the film, and also played an on-screen role as a hitman.
+Cullotta inspired the character Frank Marino (played by Frank Vincent), served as a technical advisor for the film, and also played an onscreen role as a hitman.

 Cullotta co-authored two books with Dennis N. Griffin, Cullotta: The Life of a Chicago Criminal, Las Vegas Mobster, Government Witness (also with Dennis Arnoldy, 2007), and The Rise and Fall of a "Casino" Mobster: The Tony Spilotro Story Through a Hitman's Eyes (2017), and was involved in the making of several documentaries.
 Cullotta worked as a tour guide and a speaker for The Mob Museum in Las Vegas.

 In January 2020, Cullotta started a YouTube channel called "Coffee with Cullotta".

 Death

 On August 20, 2020, Cullotta died at the age of 81 in a Las Vegas hospital from complications related to COVID-19 and other medical issues, amid its pandemic in Nevada.
 His death was also announced on his YouTube channel, "Coffee with Cullotta".